schollz/howmanypeoplearearound/README.md

 ### Visualize

-You can visualize the data via a browser using:
+You can visualize the output from a looped command via a browser using:

 ```bash
 $ howmanypeoplearearound --analyze test.json